microsoft/SpeechT5/YiTrans/readme.md

 ```
 bash YiTrans/exp_scripts/pretrain/pretrain_pt36_adaptor_step2.sh
 ```
-Other models like PT48 can also be fould in ./YiTrans/exp_scripts/pretrain, you might need to modify the PATH variables in .sh files to adjust your data.
+Other configurations like training PT48 can also be fould in ./YiTrans/exp_scripts/pretrain, you might need to modify the PATH variables in .sh files to adjust your data.

 ## Fine-tune
 For example of pre-training En-De ST model on MuST-C dataset,
 ```
 bash YiTrans/exp_scripts/finetune_ST/en-de/jtst_pt36s2_mustc.sh
 ```
-Other translation directions or datasets could be found in ./YiTrans/exp_scripts/finetune_ST, you might need to modify the PATH variables in .sh files to adjust your data.
+Other configurations like different translation directions or datasets could be found in ./YiTrans/exp_scripts/finetune_ST, you might need to modify the PATH variables in .sh files to adjust your data.